EmiOrellana/furniture-designer/README.md

 `{variables}`).

-Most of the rest are **regression tests, each written the day a real bug was found** — and each names the bug in its comment: materials that stayed opaque in the viewport while exporting correctly; hidden angle profiles that could still be clicked; mirrored L-profiles coming out wrong on one axis only; project files whose colors, parameters and coordinates reached the scene unvalidated.
+Most of the rest are **regression tests, each written the day a real bug was found**, and each names the bug in its comment: materials that stayed opaque in the viewport while exporting correctly; hidden angle profiles that could still be clicked; mirrored L-profiles coming out wrong on one axis only; project files whose colors, parameters and coordinates reached the scene unvalidated.